 - On Motorways there is a maximum speed limit of 120 Kph for motorcycles.
 Mopeds, tricycles and quads are not permitted to travel on motorways.

 Are you thinking of buying your own property in Spain?
-Whether you’re looking for a fresh start overseas or a bolt hole to take your annual holidays, our locally based property experts are perfectly placed to help you find the home of your dreams.
-Why not get in touch today?
+Whether you’re looking for a fresh start overseas or a bolt hole to take your annual holidays, our locally based property experts are perfectly placed to help you find the house of your dreams in Spain, all along the Southern coast from La Cala, Calahonda, Benalmadena, Marbella, Fuengirola, Alhaurin el Grande, Alhaurin de la Torre and even Coin.
+Why not get in touch today with Right Casa Estates?